Gain > Train > Retain

 Relationships build a common understanding and position us to share the vision behind the serving opportunity because we’ll get to hear what their passions and giftings are.
 It empowers us to ask confidently knowing the person will be a great fit.

-When you get this opportunity to invite someone to take a next step, don’t say no for them.
-Let them pray through it.
-Give them space to hear from God.
+And when you get this opportunity to invite someone to take the next step, don’t say no for them.
+Let them pray through it and give them space to hear from God.

 So start now.

-This is your opportunity to expand your influence and your impact.
+This is your chance to expand your influence and your impact.

 Thank you so much for the sacrifice of time and organization in writing all of this down and sharing it with the Body.